julysfire/scripts-misc/README.md

 ### RecycleBinClear.bat

 A very quick bat file that I bind to my keyboard for quickly emptying the reycle bin because I like to keep it nice and tidy.

+### universesandbox.bat

+There are some achievements for the original Universe Sandbox game that require you to open the game x amount of times where the highest achievement is 10000 times.
+This script will continously open and close the game making the achievement significantly easier to get.